yalesites-org/yalesites-automated-tests/README.md

 ### Developing new tests

-If you prefer to run with the command line reporter, you can use the following:
+If you prefer to run with the command line reporter while you develop, you can use the following:
 ```bash
 YALESITES_URL="http://yalesites.domain" npm run dev
 ```

-The above command defaults to the line reporter.
+The above command defaults to the line reporter over the HTML reporter.
+When developing tests, you might get annoyed with having to CTRL-C the HTML report server each time.